-White Zin was the first grown up wine we all ordered.
+White Zin was the first grown-up wine we all ordered.
 Some of us have come a long way.
-But many of us still gulp this best selling inexpensive wine.
-Red berries, citrus and melon flavors, with subtle hints of nutmeg and clove keep it from being too sweet.
+But many of us still gulp this best-selling inexpensive wine.
+Red berries, citrus, and melon flavors, with subtle hints of nutmeg and clove, keep it from being too sweet.

 3. Bartenura Moscato D'Asti

 Fruity pear, tangerine, honey nectar, apricot, and melon flavors make everyone go nuts for the muscat grape.
 Muscat is one of the oldest grape varieties globally.
 In Virginia and the South, muscadine wine is a popular local variation.
-Italian Moscato d'Asti is from the Asti appellation of Piedmont and considered a better quality dessert wine.
+Italian Moscato d'Asti is from the Asti appellation of Piedmont and is considered a better quality dessert wine.

 4. Pacific Rim Late Harvest Sweet Riesling

 Pacific Rim is a Washington State winery that every sweet wine lover should know about.
 They have a very helpful sweetness meter on the back label.
-Riesling is usually thought of as sweet white wine but Riesling is produced in style ranging from off dry to very sweet.
+Riesling is usually thought of as sweet white wine but Riesling is produced in style ranging from off-dry to very sweet.
 German Rieslings can even have a petroleum aroma to them.
 It really is a fascinating grape.

 5. Croft Ruby Port or Tawny Port